minishc/dom_manipulation_demo/README.md

 * from the browser, navigate to the _forked_ project from **your** github account.
 * click the `Pull Requests` tab.
 * select "New Pull Request"

+#### Part 4 - Setting upstream remote
+* Link the local repository just created with the original you forked from
+    * If new content is added to this repository, you can pull the new changes, but the remote 'origin' points to your forked version
+    * Add another remote and call it 'upstream':
+        * `git remote add upstream https://github.com/Java-Full-Stack-TEK/javascript_day-2-exercises`
+* To fetch or pull changes, we tell git to look at the Github upstream remote (pointing here) instead of the origin remote (which points to your fork):
+    * For git to try and merge changes, we use git pull <remote> <branch>:
+        * `git pull upstream master`
+    * In case there of a merge conflict, we can update all remote branches, but save merging for later using git fetch <remote>:
+        * `git fetch upstream`